Lapis-Lazuli-31415/Undefined-Game-Engine/README.md

 Undefined is a 2D Game Engine built in Java, designed to allow users to create, edit, and play games.
 ## <img width="1292" height="689" alt="Screenshot 2025-12-01 at 6 59 27 PM" src="https://github.com/user-attachments/assets/a8122bc3-dafa-4c2d-a548-85c29bcb9d14" />
 ## How to Run Game
-- To run the program, run HomeView
+- To run the program, run app/Main

 ## Game Engine Capabilities Guide